How to say “fast” in Japanese

-Japanese people would say “hayai”.
-It is the Japanese word for ‘fast’ or ‘quick’.
-In this blog post, I will explain this word and its major conjugations.
+Native speakers say “hayai” to mean ‘fast’ or ‘early’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it together with its major conjugations.
 And also, I will explain how to use them through example sentences.
-Let’s get started!
+My explanations would help Japanese learners use “hayai” more properly.
+Then, let’s get started!

 Contents